wombleton/gitlaw-nz/acts/I/International War Crimes Tribunals Act 1995.md

 *   (i) Other inhumane acts.

-### Article 4 Violations of Article 3 common to the Geneva Conventions and of Additional Protocol II
+### Article 4---Violations of Article 3 common to the Geneva Conventions and of Additional Protocol II

-The International Tribunal for Rwanda shall have the power to prosecute persons committing or ordering to be committed serious violations of [Article 3][141] common to the Geneva Conventions of 12 August 1949 for the Protection of War Victims, and of Additional Protocol II thereto of 8 June 1977\.
+The International Tribunal for Rwanda shall have the power to prosecute persons committing or ordering to be committed serious violations of [Article 3][145] common to the Geneva Conventions of 12 August 1949 for the Protection of War Victims, and of Additional Protocol II thereto of 8 June 1977\.
 These violations shall include, but shall not be limited to:

 *   (a) Violence to life, health and physical or mental well-being of persons, in particular murder as well as cruel treatment such as torture, mutilation or any form of corporal punishment;